adamghill/alldjango.com/content/index.md

 ## No fluff help for perfectionists with deadlines

 Deliver business value quickly without sacrificing your sanity.
-Follow tried and true tips for success and not just the latest hyped tech fad.

-## How?
+### Optimize for developer speed and maintainability

-- Optimize for developer speed and maintainability
+- Skip the tangled web of microservices and be content with a monolith
-- Python and Django is fast enough
+- Handle data with PostgreSQL and Redis
-- A monolith is better than a tangled web of microservices
+- Offload slow processing to [`RQ`](https://github.com/rq/django-rq) or [`django-db-queue`](https://github.com/dabapps/django-db-queue)
-- PostgreSQL, Redis, and RQ can handle any type of data
+- Use the least amount of JavaScript possible, but still provide a great UX
-- Most functionality is best in Python, with small bits of JavaScript only when needed
+- Stick to [boring technologies](http://boringtechnology.club/) and skip the fads

-## Articles
+### Articles

 {% directory_contents "articles" as directory_contents %}